 I’ve been a bit more inspired by all things Irish, since my brother’s family gave me this CD and this DVD for Christmas.

 They are both fantastic, very fun, and very Irish.
 The High Kings have a song called, “The Rocky Road to Dublin.”
-That and the ancient castle which serves as the back drop for the Celtic Woman concert are the inspiration for my sophisticated St. Patty’s day vision.
+That and the ancient castle which serves as the back drop for the Celtic Woman concert are the inspiration for my sophisticated St. Paddy’s day vision.
 I immediately thought of finding stones, either like the ones pictured above, or craggy ones that could have been an old castle wall, and covering them with moss to create an interesting tablescape.

 Then I saw this picture on the Hostess blog.